vycke/feo-css/docs/content/token-based.md

 - `.focus:text-<name>`
 - `.active:test-<name>`

-In addition, based on the `$feo-font-sizes`, additional utility classes are generate, in the format `.text-<name>`.
+In addition, based on the `$feo-sizes`, additional utility classes are generate, in the format `.text-<name>`.

-> If names from `$feo-font-sizes` and `$feo-colors` collide, the former takes precedence.
+> If names from `$feo-sizes` and `$feo-colors` collide, the former takes precedence.

 Lastly, based on `$feo-font-families`, utility classes are generated that allow you to set the font-family on an element.
 These classes follow the structure of `.<name>`.